 Enable / Disable Auxiliary Interface.

-Auxiliary interface can be disabled or enabled using FT602 Configuration Programmer.
+To enable/disable the auxiliary interface, launch the FT602 Configuration Programmer.
 Check the option “Auxiliary Interface” and then click “Write Configuration” to enable the interface.
-Uncheck and write configuration to disable the interface.
+Uncheck the option and write configuration to disable the interface.

 Figure 6 Enable / Disable Auxiliary Interface